-A cross-sectional study indicate multiple relationships between nurse managers' work activities, nurses' job satisfaction, and medication errors are identified (Nurmeksela, et al., 2021).
-A cross-sectional study in selected hospitals of Rwanda indicate that managerial leadership styles play a substantial role in enhancing job satisfaction, intention to stay and service provision (Ngabonzima, et al., 2020).
+A cross-sectional study indicates multiple relationships between nurse managers' work activities, nurses' job satisfaction, and medication errors (Nurmeksela, et al., 2021).
+A cross-sectional study in selected hospitals of Rwanda indicates that managerial leadership styles play a substantial role in enhancing job satisfaction, intention to stay, and service provision (Ngabonzima, et al., 2020).

-For front-line nurses, multiple studies confirms psychological empowerment (Li, et al., 2018; Lyden, et al., 2018), praise from nurse unit managers (Sveinsdóttir, et al., 2016), management relations (Price, et al., 2018) may improve patient safety.
-With respect to advanced nurse practitioners, efforts to improve the negotiating and leadership skills play an important role (O'Keeffe, et al., 2015).
-For nurse leaders, the combination of empowerment and perceptions of organizational support (Patrick & Laschinger, 2006), shared governance (Speroni, et al., 2021) are vital.
-A review suggests that job satisfaction of front line managers may be improved by addressing span of control and workload, increasing organizational support and empowerment to participate in decision-making (Lee & Cummings, 2008).
+For front-line nurses, multiple studies confirm that psychological empowerment (Li, et al., 2018; Lyden, et al., 2018), praise from nurse unit managers (Sveinsdóttir, et al., 2016), and management relations (Price, et al., 2018) may improve patient safety.
+With respect to advanced nurse practitioners, efforts to improve negotiating and leadership skills play an important role (O'Keeffe, et al., 2015).
+For nurse leaders, the combination of empowerment and perceptions of organizational support (Patrick & Laschinger, 2006), and shared governance (Speroni, et al., 2021) are vital.
+A review suggests that the job satisfaction of front-line managers may be improved by addressing span of control and workload, and by increasing organizational support and empowerment to participate in decision-making (Lee & Cummings, 2008).

-Combined with other leadership styles, TSL style has been confirmed to be useful to meet short-term goals, complete tasks, and maximise its effectiveness in healthcare settings (Richards, 2020).
-Through goal-setting, feedback, and reinforcement strategies, TSL style help team members maintain effective programs (Corrigan & Garman, 1999).
-For a structured 10-week exercise program, TSL style is able to explain unique variation in scheduling self-efficacy and barrier self-efficacy (Beauchamp, et al., 2007).
-The impact of TSL style on organizational-citizenship behavior between head nurse and staff nurses has been confirmed (Wang & Li, 2008), which varies across employee cultural-based individual differences (Nahum-Shani & Somech, 2011).
-Empirical studies in clinical practice indicate TSL style has positive relationship with residents' performance outcomes (Deng, et al., 2019) and moderates the relationship between employeeorientation culture and leader-member exchange (Deng, et al., 2020).
-TSL style exhibits supervisory coaching behavior and in turn mediates their relationships with job performance (Lee & Ding,
+Combined with other leadership styles, the TSL style has been confirmed to be useful to meet short-term goals, complete tasks, and maximise its effectiveness in healthcare settings (Richards, 2020).
+Through goal-setting, feedback, and reinforcement strategies, the TSL style helps team members maintain effective programs (Corrigan & Garman, 1999).
+For a structured 10-week exercise program, the TSL style is able to explain unique variation in scheduling self-efficacy and barrier self-efficacy (Beauchamp, et al., 2007).
+The impact of the TSL style on organizationalcitizenship behavior between head nurses and staff nurses has been confirmed (Wang & Li, 2008), which varies across employee cultural-based individual differences (Nahum-Shani & Somech, 2011).
+Empirical studies in clinical practice indicate the TSL style has a positive relationship with residents' performance outcomes (Deng, et al., 2019) and moderates the relationship between employee-orientation culture and leader-member exchange (Deng, et al., 2020).
+The TSL style exhibits supervisory coaching behavior and in turn mediates their relationships with job performance (Lee & Ding, 2020).

-TFL style proves to be an effective way to engage and empower nurses and other members of the chronic pain team to enable them to achieve the project aims (Gousy & Green, 2015).
-The TFL style of First-line nurse managers has the strong direct effects on nurses' job satisfaction (Jankelová, & Joniaková, Z. 2021).
-Studies show TFL style is demonstrated as a positive contributor to safety climate (Merrill, 2015), promote medication safety in units (Lappalainen, et al., 2020), correlates with low levels of incivility (Kaiser, 2017), leading to increased perceptions of organizational support, quality care and decreased intent to leave (Spence Laschinger, et al., 2012).
-Staff nurses who perceives their nurse managers as demonstrating TFL style experience higher structural empowerment (Khan, et al., 2018).A Spain study demonstrate the influence that the supervisor's leadership exerts on the job satisfaction of the nurse (López-Ibort, et al., 2021).
-TFL leadership can improve patient safety outcomes (Labrague, & Obeidat, 2021) and nurses' job satisfaction during COVID-19 pandemic (Boamah, 2022).
+The TFL style proves to be an effective way to engage and empower nurses and other members of the chronic pain team to enable them to achieve the project aims (Gousy & Green, 2015).
+The TFL style of first-line nurse managers has strong direct effects on nurses' job satisfaction (Jankelová, & Joniaková, Z. 2021).
+Studies show the TFL style is demonstrated as a positive contributor to the safety climate (Merrill, 2015), promotes medication safety in units (Lappalainen, et al., 2020), correlates with low levels of incivility (Kaiser, 2017), and leads to increased perceptions of organizational support, quality care, and decreased intent to leave (Spence Laschinger, et al., 2012).
+Staff nurses who perceive their nurse managers as demonstrating the TFL style experience higher structural empowerment (Khan, et al., 2018).
+A Spain study demonstrates the influence that the supervisor's leadership exerts on the job satisfaction of nurses (López-Ibort, et al., 2021).
+TFL leadership can improve patient safety outcomes (Labrague, & Obeidat, 2021) and nurses' job satisfaction during the COVID-19 pandemic (Boamah, 2022).

-TFL style often is implemented with TSL style in mental health service organizations (Aarons, 2006), applied psychology (Judge & Piccolo, 2004), graduate leadership training (Saravo, et al., 2017), and safety practices (Shi, 2021).
-The aim of this study is to investigate whether there are effects of TSL on safety climate among nurses in COVID-19 pandemic.
+The TFL style is often implemented with the TSL style in mental health service organizations (Aarons, 2006), applied psychology (Judge & Piccolo, 2004), graduate leadership training (Saravo, et al., 2017), and safety practices (Shi, 2021).
+The aim of this study is to investigate whether there are effects of the TSL on the safety climate among nurses during the COVID-19 pandemic.